The 7 Most Spectacular Sea Caves in the US

 Over time, waves can create open sea caves on both ends, forming a natural bridge or arch.
 Sometimes, the arch’s roof will collapse, leaving behind a sea stack.
 If erosion continues, another cave may turn into an arch as well.

-Not only are safe sea caves beautiful and fascinating, but they also serve as important habitats for many different kinds of animals.
+Not only are sea caves beautiful and fascinating, but they also serve as important habitats for many different kinds of animals.
 Sea lions often seek shelter from predators in sea caves, while marine fish use them to hide in the darkness.
 Even sea birds use sea caves for nesting and protection.
-Sea caves also provide homes for all kinds of unique invertebrates too.
+They also provide homes for all kinds of unique invertebrates.

 Now, let’s take a closer look at the most spectacular sea caves in the U.S.!